 - 7 International Tax Lawyers Represent Clients Worldwide

-When a US person fails to timely report the FBAR (aka FinCEN Form 114) in order to disclose their foreign accounts, assets, and investments almost all of the time it will be considered a civil violation and not a criminal violation.
-When a person commits a civil FBAR violation it is broken down further into two categories –– willful vs non-willful.
+When a US person fails to timely report the FBAR (aka FinCEN Form 114) in order to disclose their foreign accounts, assets, and investments, almost all of the time it will be considered a civil violation and not a criminal violation.
+When a person commits a civil FBAR violation, it is broken down further into two categories –– willful vs non-willful.
 If a person is willful, then they may become subject to extensive fines and penalties reaching upwards of 50% of the maximum value of the unreported foreign money.
 In years past (since the FBAR statute is six years), the total maximum penalty amount could literally be 300% value of the money, but in recent years this has been modified to reduce the total penalty to 100% of the maximum value of the money.
-Since there is so much bad and inaccurate information on the World Wide Web by so-called “self-proclaimed experts” involving willful FBAR, let’s go through five important facts.
+Since there is so much bad and inaccurate information on the Internet by “self-proclaimed experts” involving willful FBAR, here are five important facts to keep in mind.

 There is some inaccurate literature online which alleges that the Internal Revenue Service takes the automatic position that all noncompliance is willful, but this is incorrect.
-In fact, the Internal Revenue Service has developed several FBAR Amnesty Programs to assist taxpayers who are non-willful with getting into compliance — because even the Internal Revenue Service acknowledges that most mistakes or non-willful.
+In fact, the Internal Revenue Service has developed several FBAR Amnesty Programs to assist taxpayers who are non-willful with getting into compliance, because even the Internal Revenue Service acknowledges that most mistakes are non-willful.

 FBAR Willfulness: Reckless Disregard and Willful Blindness